 - 2 tbsp butter

-In a large bowl, mix the dry batter ingredients.
+- In a large bowl, mix the dry ingredients.

-Pour the batter into an 8-inch (6 cup / 1.5 litre) baking dish and set aside.
+- Pour the batter into a greased 8-inch (6 cup / 1.5 litre) baking dish and set aside.

 - In a 4 cup measure or bowl, mix the sauce ingredients until the butter has melted.